gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - [Rotation Proposal](#rotation-proposal)

 ## Motivation
 `gardenctl` (v1) has the functionality to setup ssh sessions to the targeted shoot cluster.
 For this, infrastructure resources like vms, firewall rules etc. have to be created. `gardenctl` will clean up the resources after the SSH session.
-However there were issues in the past where that infrastructure resources did not get cleaned up properly, for example due to some error and was not retried.
-Hence the proposal, to have a dedicated controller (for each infrastructure) that manages the infrastructure resources. `gardenctl` also re-used the ssh node credentials for the bastion host.
+However, there were issues in the past where that infrastructure resources did not get cleaned up properly, for example due to some error and was not retried.
+Hence, the proposal is to have a dedicated controller (for each infrastructure) that manages the infrastructure resources. `gardenctl` also re-used the ssh node credentials for the bastion host.
 Instead, a new temporary SSH key pair should be created for the bastion host.
-The static shoot-specific SSH key pair should be rotated regularily, for example once in the maintenance time window.
+The static shoot-specific SSH key pair should be rotated regularly, for example once in the maintenance time window.

 In a [previous proposal](https://github.com/gardener/gardenctl/issues/508) it was suggested that an extension, running on the seed cluster, watches `Bastion` custom resources on the garden cluster, acting upon it and updating it's status accordingly.
 However changes to the `Bastion` resource should only be allowed for controllers on seeds that are responsible for it.
 This cannot be restricted when using custom resources.